 Lakhimpur violence: Uttar Pradesh agrees to SC suggestion to let HC judge monitor investigation

-The Uttar Pradesh government on Monday agreed to appoint a former High Court judge from outside the state to oversee the investigation into the Lakhimpur violence, reported ANI.
-The court has asked for a list of senior officers.
+The Uttar Pradesh government on Monday agreed to the Supreme Court’s suggestion to appoint a former High Court judge from outside the state to oversee the investigation into the Lakhimpur violence, reported Live Law.

 In the last hearing, the Supreme Court had directed the state to appoint a former High Court judge and suggested the names of Justices Rakesh Kumar Jain and Ranjit Singh.